Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Comparison with Straight-Through Estimator

 Suppose we have three SGD solutions: $\parama$, $\paramb$, and $\paramc$.
 Let $\pi_b$ and $\pi_c$ be permutations that satisfy LMC between $\parama$ and $\pi_b(\paramb)$, and $\parama$ and $\pi_c(\paramc)$, respectively.
 If permutations found by STE depend on the locality of the loss landscape rather than the linear algebraic properties of the model weights, there is no guarantee that $\pi_b(\paramb)$ and $\pi_c(\paramc)$ are linearly mode-connected.
 In contrast, permutations found by WM align the directions of the singular vectors of the two models.
 This means that the singular vectors of $\pi_b(\paramb)$ and $\pi_c(\paramc)$ are also expected to be aligned.
 Thus, the LMC between $\pi_b(\paramb)$ and $\pi_c(\paramc)$ may not be satisfied with STE, while it is likely to be satisfied with WM.

 We performed model merging experiments among three models to confirm the validity of the above discussion.
 First, \cref{fig:R_three_models} presents the results of examining how well the singular vectors are aligned in each model pair by WM.
 Since the models $\paramb$ and $\paramc$ are matched to $\parama$ through WM, it is expected that $R(\parama,\pi_b(\paramb))$ and $R(\parama, \pi_c(\paramc))$ would be large.
 On the other hand, although $\paramb$ and $\paramc$ were not explicitly aligned, $R(\pi_b(\paramb), \pi_c(\paramc))$ is clearly greater than zero, indicating that the directions of these two singular vectors are indirectly aligned by WM.
 From this result, the barrier between the models $\pi_b(\paramb)$ and $\pi_c(\paramc)$ is expected to be small.
-To confirm this, \cref{fig:landscape} shows the test accuracy landscape around $\parama$, $\pi_b(\paramb)$, and $\pi_c(\paramc)$.
-The results of model merging at $\lambda = 1/2$ for each pair of models are also shown in \cref{tab:barrier_three_models}. \cref{tab:barrier_three_models} shows the mean and standard deviation of model merging three times.
-As can be seen from \cref{fig:landscape}, the barrier between $\pi_b(\paramb)$ and $\pi_c(\paramc)$ is smaller with WM than with STE.
+To confirm this, \cref{tab:barrier_three_models_main} shows the barriers between $\pi_b(\paramb)$ and $\pi_c(\paramc)$. \cref{tab:barrier_three_models} shows the detailed results, and \cref{fig:landscape} shows the test accuracy landscape around $\parama$, $\pi_b(\paramb)$, and $\pi_c(\paramc)$.
+As can be seen from \cref{tab:barrier_three_models_main}, the barrier between $\pi_b(\paramb)$ and $\pi_c(\paramc)$ is smaller with WM than with STE.
 This means that there is a significant difference between the principles of permutations obtained by WM and STE. \cref{fig:landscape} also shows that the landscape of test accuracy is flatter around the three models with WM than with STE.
 Therefore, WM is likely to be more advantageous, especially for merging three or more models.